Klamath233/SoundSynthesizer/README.md

 ## Folder Structure
  - Plot files are in plot folder.
  - Code and sound files are in src folder.
+ 	- syn.m is the code for generating plots for answering questions.
+ 	- play.m is the play(freq, delay, hold, totalLength) function specified in the report.
+ 	- piece3.m is the script we use to generate the music.
+ 	- music.wav is the music generated.
 ## Team Members
  - Yu, Mengyuan (204151211)
  - Chen, Kolya (304163713)